 Cancellation by us

-8.1.1 you fail to pay instalment of the Charges when they are due (in accordance with the Payment Schedule set out in the Contract Details) and you have not made payment 14 days after being asked by us in writing to make such payment.
+9.1.1 you fail to pay the Charges when they are due and you have not made payment 14 days after being asked by us in writing to make such payment.
 In this situation, the cancellation will take effect on the date that the relevant instalment of the Charges was originally due; or

-8.7 Unless we cancel your Booking because you have seriously breached the terms of this Contract, or due to an Unexpected Event (please see clause 11), we will refund to you all payments of the Charges made by you.
-Please note that we may be entitled to retain our own proportionate expenses if you are also partly at fault and in breach of your own obligations under this Contract or have otherwise engaged in unacceptable conduct (for unacceptable conduct, see clause 8.5).
+9.7 Unless we cancel your Booking because you have seriously breached the terms of this Contract, or due to an Unexpected Event (please see clause 12), we will refund to you all payments of the Charges and other sums under the Contract which have been made by you.
+Please note that we may be entitled to retain our own proportionate expenses if you are also partly at fault and in breach of your own obligations under this Contract or have otherwise engaged in unacceptable conduct (for unacceptable conduct, see clause 9.5).

 Cancellation by you

-Please note: We will treat each written notice to cancel that we receive from you (even if from only one of you) as being communicated jointly for and on behalf of all Client(s) named in the Contract Details.
+Please note: We will treat each written notice to cancel that we receive from you (even if from only one of you) as being communicated jointly for and on behalf of all persons named in the Booking.

-8.14 If you wish to cancel your Booking due to our delay, hindrance or prevention from providing the Accommodation due to an Unexpected Event, you will be liable only for the amounts set out in clause 11 (Unexpected Events) and not the (higher) Cancellation Costs applicable to Client cancellations where there is no Unexpected Event.
+9.14 If you wish to cancel your Booking due to our delay, hindrance or prevention from providing the Accommodation due to an Unexpected Event, you will be liable only for the amounts set out in clause 12 (Unexpected Events) and not the (higher) Cancellation Costs applicable to cancellations where there is no Unexpected Event.